The Chiltern Way 214k Ultra is a waymarked route that starts at Hemel Hempstead and goes clockwise to finish once again at Hemel Hempstead.

 The route will be marked with Chiltern Way markers and runners will navigate the course using maps provided with runners being given the maps at the start of the race in a waterproof zip folder.
 The course will not be marked by us and navigation will be with the maps and permanent signs.
 You will be required to navigate using the 1:25,000 map sheets provided.

-The route is well waymarked and signposted but some places are not marked well and you must expect to be using the maps provided and not rely on the signs.
+The route is generally well waymarked and signposted but some places are not marked and you must expect to be using the maps provided and not rely on the signs.

 There will be eight checkpoints along the way with runners carrying all kit needed for the duration of the race.
 Drop bags will be available only at half way - and then subsequently ferried to the finish.

 At checkpoints there will be basic food such as wraps, snacks, cold food, sweets, coke, water and squash etc. The checkpoint at 114k point will have hot food/tea/coffee.
 Other checkpoints will not have hot food.

 To view a list of all checkpoints, maps and GPX files, please visit the Checkpoints & Navigation page.

 To view the list of entrants, visit the Webscorer page.

 Without the small army of volunteers who help out at our races we would not be as successful at putting on great events.
 We really appreciate our volunteers; to read about the rewards of volunteering at Challenge Running events, and to view which tasks we still need help with, please click here to view the Chiltern Ultra volunteering page.

 Anyone entering this event should have completed at least one Ultra distance race previously and be able to evidence this when entering.
 To give yourself a realistic chance of completing this event you should have previous ultra experience.
 You will be asked to supply details in the entry process.

 Accomodation is available on the Friday night before the race at £15 per night in a hostel style bunk bed, you can pay for this as an extra on entry (up to a maximum of 25 people).